Are you fed up with the early morning call for the bottle?

-My Son loves his blanket, and it is a huge comforter for him.
+My Son loves his blanket, and it is a massive comforter for him.
 When he is sick, he wants his blanket.
 If he has hurt himself, he wants his blanket.

 If your toddler does not have a comforter, like a blanket or a soft toy, it is time for you both to go out and pick one.

 Some Toddlers still need bottle feeding at night because they want comfort from you.
-Buying a comforter will offer them some comfort.
+So buying a comforter will offer them some comfort.

 Night Lights/Toddler Night Light Projector

 Set it up close to your Toddler bed.
 Then if they wake up afraid, they can hit the button and drift back off to sleep while their eyes are transfixed on the ceiling!

 Careful, though, my Son’s night light projector has sent me to sleep more times than I can remember!

 If you need to know how to stop bottle feeding your toddler at night, I am confident that the tips on this page will help you out.

-As I said at the beginning of this post, you must figure out why your Toddler still needs a bottle at night as soon as you understand why you can make some small changes to make the transition much easier.
+As I said at the beginning of this post, you must figure out why your toddler still needs a bottle at night as soon as you understand why you can make some minor changes to make the transition much more straightforward.

 Let’s have a recap of the reasons why your toddler might still need a bottle at night: